westparkcom/Voice-Logger/INSTALL.md

 **NOTE: change the `YOURPASSHERE` value to your own password below**

-`mysql -u root -p -e "GRANT SELECT,INSERT,UPDATE,DELETE ON logger TO logger@'localhost' IDENTIFIED BY 'YOURPASSHERE';"`
+`mysql -u root -p -e "GRANT SELECT,INSERT,UPDATE,DELETE ON logger.* TO logger@'localhost' IDENTIFIED BY 'YOURPASSHERE';"`

 Now we need to create the database schema: